-It’s banned book week!
+It’s banned books week!

-Today looks different from the days when The Paper Bag Princess was challenged for being “anti-family”.
+Today looks different from when The Paper Bag Princess was challenged for being “anti-family”.
 The banned books in our home arrived because we love reading.
 Most are considered classics, and as I placed them together for this photo, I did notice the lack of representation.
 Another way the world is changing.

 Censorship hasn’t changed and it isn’t for books alone but also in the social media platforms we present them on.
 In a world divided by politics and views on the pandemic, banned books are an opportunity to start the conversation on censorship and The First Ammedenment.

 Our opinions are formed through our life experiences.
 Books have the unique power of allowing us to walk in another’s journey.
-You can’t live a life shielded from other people’s opinions and banning them or “canceling” them won’t make them go away.
+You can’t live a life shielded from other people’s opinions, and banning them or “canceling” them won’t make them go away.
 Reading allows children to define their own values and opinions.

 Ban This Book by Alan Gratz is a great place to start.